defold/doc/docs/en/manuals/gui.md

 ## Creating a GUI component

-GUI components are created from a GUI scene blueprint file.
+GUI components are created from a GUI scene prototype file (also known as "prefabs" or "blueprints" in other engines).
 To create a new GUI component, <kbd>right click</kbd> a location in the *Assets* browser and select <kbd>New ▸ Gui</kbd>.
 Type a name for the new GUI file and press <kbd>Ok</kbd>.

 ![New gui file](images/gui/new_gui_file.png){srcset="images/gui/new_gui_file@2x.png 2x"}